mohnish82/mohnish82.github.io/_posts/2014-09-11-LFTP-queues.md

 > queue stop

 Start all stopped queues
- - exit out of lftp.
+> Exit out of lftp.
 Upon exit it automatically starts all stopped queues

 It can use the SSH Agent to connect using already added keys.
 On my raspberrypi, I do the following for SFTP connection using SSH Agent:
-*Start SSH agent
+* Start SSH agent
 * Add desired key to SSH agent (PS: On raspberry pi, need to execute 'eval '$(ssh-agent)')
 * lftp sftp://<user>@<server>